 - The Court will not review or consider any emergency motion sent directly to the Court without first being filed by the Clerk of Court.
 Courtesy copies sent to the Court must include proof of filing.
-The Court will not review any motion without proof of filing. - After a pro-se party files an emergency motion, the Clerk of Court will submit the motion to the Court for review and determination of emergency status.
-If an emergency motion is filed by an attorney, the attorney must provide a copy of the filed motion to the judge's office and contact the judges office directly for the Court's determination of emergency status. - After review, the Court may enter an ex parte Order without notice to the opposing party, schedule a hearing, or allow a hearing to be set on an expedited basis, seek a written response from the opposing party, or rule on the matter without hearing. - If the Court schedules a hearing on an emergency or expedited matter, the Court will do so when time permits on the Court's calendars.
+The Court will not review any motion without proof of filing. - After an emergency motion is filed through the e-portal, the Clerk of Court will submit the motion to the Court for review and determination of emergency status. - After review, the Court may enter an ex parte Order without notice to the opposing party, schedule a hearing, or allow a hearing to be set on an expedited basis, seek a written response from the opposing party, or rule on the matter without hearing. - If the Court schedules a hearing on an emergency or expedited matter, the Court will do so when time permits on the Court's calendars.
 Parties and attorneys should be prepared to attend any emergency hearing in the manner and at the time scheduled by the Court. - A conflict with a hearing scheduled by the Court, whether by a party or their counsel, may not constitute good cause for the matter to be continued. - If the Court scheduled a hearing, the parties will be held to the amount of time allotted by the Court for the matter.
 This time shall be equally split between the parties.